bandprotocol/launch/band-v3-testnet-1/docs/setup-cylinder.md

 ## Step 1: Provide granter account to the system

-**note:** You can skip this step if you plan to use an existing wallet.
+**note:** We strongly recommend using the same account that you use to join as a validator.
+If you already have an existing account, you can skip this step entirely.

 Create a new account using the command below.